 - The Chair will be informed of any written submissions received prior to the Public Hearing.

-- When there is no one else wishing to speak, the Public Hearing is declared closed.
+- Prior to closing the public hearingthe Chair will call three times for speakers.
+When there is no one else wishing to speak, the Public Hearing is declared closed.

 Your only opportunity to comment on the proposed Bylaw is prior to and during the Public Hearing.
 The Board is not permitted to receive further submissions once it has closed the Public Hearing.
 All submissions will form part of the public record.